 - Professional Development Coordinators

 Why a College Degree or Certificate for Early Educators?

-- More than a decade of research is reflected in state and federal mandates put in place to improve child outcomes and ready children for school and life.
-In some cases these mandates include education requirements that have created unprecedented need for early childhood teachers to have college degrees and credentials at all levels of higher education.
+More than a decade of research is reflected in state and federal mandates put in place to improve child outcomes and prepare children for school and life.
+In some cases, these mandates include education requirements that have created an unprecedented need for early childhood teachers to obtain college degrees and credentials at all levels of higher education.

-- Contrary to popular beliefs, over two decades of T.E.A.C.H.
-Early Childhood® data show that there is a career pathway for early educators who earn degrees and credentials in early childhood education.
+Contrary to popular beliefs, more than two decades of T.E.A.C.H.
+Early Childhood® data show there is a career path for early educators who earn degrees and credentials in early childhood education.

 - Assistant teachers become lead teachers

 - Teachers become directors

 - community-based early childhood programs to Head Start

 - Head Start to Prekindergarten